 Pro Shop: 843-768-7543

-Tennis director Mike Kiser came to Seabrook in 1997.
-A former University of South Carolina player, he went on to rank in the top 10 in singles and top 5 in doubles in South Carolina.
-At Seabrook, the courts attract a mix of club members and vacationers and his roster addresses the needs of both with stroke clinics, workouts, men's and ladies days, spring, summer, and holiday junior programs from Quickstart to teens, a mix of monthly tournaments or socials, tailor-made programs for groups or teams, and private lessons.
+Laura Ferreira came to Seabrook in 2017, initially as the assistant pro before becoming director of racquet sports in 2020.
+Prior to her arrival she'd taught at clubs and camps in New York and was the graduate assistant coach of the men's and women's tennis teams at Augusta University in Georgia.
+At Seabrook, she oversees programs that attract a mix of club members and vacationers and her roster addresses the needs of both with stroke clinics, workouts, men's and ladies days, spring, summer, and holiday junior programs from Quickstart to teens, a mix of monthly tournaments or socials, tailor-made programs for groups or teams, and private lessons.

 Spa & Fitness